 In this 45-minute illustrated talk, based on his most recent research, Dr Andrew Tibbs (Durham University) explores the three Roman invasions of Scotland looking at the differences between historical accounts and the archaeology, and how new technologies and analytical techniques are shedding new light on why the Romans attempted to conquer the north.

 Scotland is one of the few areas of the ancient world which was never completely occupied by the Roman army, and despite numerous attempts, it was never fully assimilated into the Empire.
 Roman fortifications can be found across Scotland, from the large military complex and settlement at Melrose, to solitary camps along the Moray coast.
 The Romans occupied Scotland on three occasions, but each had a different motivation.

 Join Dr Andrew Tibbs for a live c.45-minute illustrated online talk on 6 December, followed by approximately 30 minutes of questions from the audience.
 The registration fee includes on-demand access to the event recording (released the following day) for 7 days after the broadcast.

-The event will be chaired by Dr Allan Kennedy, Lecturer in History at the University of Dundee and consultant editor of History Scotland magazine.
+The event will be chaired by author and historian Dr Louise Heren, reviews editor of History Scotland magazine.